Panchronic phonology: Examples of panchronic regularities

-Functional Phonology
+Functional phonology

-The Panchronic program in phonology is a development from structural approaches to diachrony.
+The panchronic program in phonology is a development from structural approaches to diachrony.
 Structural approaches to diachrony study the way in which phonological systems respond to the causes of change.
 A major source of change is the constant competition between the tendency towards phonological integration and the tendency towards phonetic simplicity.
 Phonological economy tends to fill structural gaps in phonological systems, and phonetic economy tends to create phonological gaps.
 Out of the pool of potential changes, the actual direction of evolution observed in a given language depends in part on the state of its phonological system, e.g. – again taking nasality as an example – which nasal phonemes it possesses (among consonants and vowels), which phonotactic constraints they are subject to, and what functional load they have in the system.

-Martinet expressed a skeptical view on the possibility of establishing panchronic laws of evolution, considering that the factors at play in linguistic change are of such complexity that no amount of detail can ever be sufficient to arrive at truly panchronic generalizations.
+André Martinet expressed a skeptical view on the possibility of establishing panchronic laws of evolution, considering that the factors at play in linguistic change are of such complexity that no amount of detail can ever be sufficient to arrive at truly panchronic generalizations.
 He nonetheless considers the search for panchronic generalizations useful as a research tool: "Contrary to some other functionalists, I am not tempted to posit panchronic laws of phonological evolution.
 But looking for general laws may lead to what I would call the positing of useful hypotheses."
 Martinet takes the example of the following generalization, which he rephrases from Haudricourt's findings: "The articulation of a phoneme is only apt to get weaker when and if it stands in opposition to another phoneme sharing the same features, but distinct from it on account of a more energetic or a more complex articulation."
 Martinet concludes: "I still would prefer calling this a working hypothesis rather than a panchronic law, because I am convinced we shall one day come across a language where the weakening of consonants will be found to result from some unforeseen complex of factors." (ibid.)

-Other classical approaches to Historical Phonology
+Other classical approaches to historical phonology

 While the term panchronic is not widely used today, the aim to formulate generalizations about sound change that are independent of any particular language or language group is common to many historical linguists.
-Labov's generalization that "In chain shifts, peripheral vowels become more open and nonperipheral vowels become less open" (1994: 601) can be considered as a panchronic statement.
-Several of the generalizations about nasal states and nasal processes proposed by Hyman likewise aim to explain synchronic states in terms of the processes that lead up to them, and to arrive at general laws of sound change.
+William Labov's generalization that "In chain shifts, peripheral vowels become more open and nonperipheral vowels become less open" (1994: 601) can be considered as a panchronic statement.
+Several of the generalizations about nasal states and nasal processes proposed by Larry Hyman likewise aim to explain synchronic states in terms of the processes that lead up to them, and to arrive at general laws of sound change.